 This smart utility monitors the fan speed, CPU temperature, and system voltages, and alerts you on any detected problems.
 This utility helps you keep your computer at a healthy operating condition.

-Install ASUS Update
+ASUS Update

+This item installs the ASUS Update.
 This program allows you to download the latest version of the BIOS from the ASUS website.
-Before using the ASUS Update, make sure that you have an Internet connection so you can connect to the ASUS website.